albingroen/Northspawn/README.md

 * [ ] Bigger clickable areas for mobile users
 * [ ] Add contact info in footer
 * [ ] Show focus when navigating with keyboard

+### Broswer test

+#### Google Chrome

+The browser that the website actually is developed in.
+The site looks good with nice strokes on borders and proper styling on text in form of font weight.

+#### Apple Safari

+In Safari the site overall looks good.
+The main differences between these two are the font.
+Here the font looks a bit skinny.
+Login and registration works properly.

+#### Mozilla Firefox

+Site looks very good, in fact more or less identical to how it looks on Google Chrome.
+Login and registration works properly.